vegaprotocol/specs/protocol/0059-STKG-simple_staking_and_delegating.md

 *Option-1*
 A first heuristic would be to take from the highest delegation first and then go down, e.g.

-	* If the delegation is 100, 90, 80, 70, and we need to free 30 stake, we first take from the richest ones until they are no longer the richest:
+- If the delegation is 100, 90, 80, 70, and we need to free 30 stake, we first take from the richest ones until they are no longer the richest:
-	* Free 10, delegation is 90, 90, 80, 70
+- Free 10, delegation is 90, 90, 80, 70
-	* Free 30, delegation is 80, 80, 80, 70
+- Free 30, delegation is 80, 80, 80, 70

 This has the benefit of lowering the probability that a single withdrawal will leave any one validator with zero delegated stake.

 *Option-2*
 Another option would be to withdraw stake proportionally from the validators.

-	* If the delegation is 100, 90, 80, 70, and we need to free 30 stake, we split the withdrawal across all validators proportionately:
+- If the delegation is 100, 90, 80, 70, and we need to free 30 stake, we split the withdrawal across all validators proportionately:
-	* Free from delegator-1 (to whom the participant has delegated 100) an amount equal to 30 * (100/(100+90+80+70)) etc. Not sure how to deal with rounding.
+- Free from delegator-1 (to whom the participant has delegated 100) an amount equal to 30 * (100/(100+90+80+70)) etc. Not sure how to deal with rounding.

 #### Types of undelegations

 _Undelegate towards the end of the epoch_

 - The action is announced in the next available block, but the delegator keeps the delegation alive till the last block of the epoch.
 The delegator can then re-delegate the stake, which then be valid once the next epoch starts.
 The delegator cannot move the tokens before the epoch ends, they remain locked.

-_Undelegate Now_
+_Undelegate Now_ `UndelegateNow`:

-`UndelegateNow`:
-The action can be announced at any time and is executed immediately following the block it is announced in.
+- The action can be announced at any time and is executed immediately following the block it is announced in.
-The user is marked to not receive any reward from the validator in that epoch.
-The reward should instead go into the [on-chain treasury account for that asset](./0055-TREA-on_chain_treasury.md).
+- The user is marked to not receive any reward from the validator in that epoch. - The reward should instead go into the [on-chain treasury account for that asset](./0055-TREA-on_chain_treasury.md).
 The stake is marked as free for the delegator, but is not yet removed from the validator stake (this happens at the end of the epoch).

 Rationale: This allows a delegator to sell their tokens in a rush, without requiring any interaction between the smart contract and the details of the delegation system.
 This also allows the delegator to change their mind about a delegation before it is activated.

-`UndelegateInAnger`:
+_Undelegate in Anger_ `UndelegateInAnger`:

-This is not strictly a type of undelegation but it's effect is quite similar to undelegate now.
+- This is not strictly a type of undelegation but it's effect is quite similar to undelegate now.
 This is expressed by unstaking rather than by un-delegating.
 When removing the stake, the corresponding stake will automatically be undelegated.

 ### Auto [Un]delegation